 If you have collected enough strong evidence for you to suspect that the employee is faking sickness, then it’s time to hold an investigation meeting.

-During this, you should approach the situation with ease to get to the root of the problem before making any accusations.
+During this, you should approach the situation with ease and fairness to get to the root of the problem before making any accusations.

-If you are unable to find any justifiable reasons for the dishonesty (and the unnecessary absence) then you can progress the situation to a disciplinary issue as this would be classed as breaking the code of conduct set by your business.
+If you do discover that they have lied about being ill on multiple occasions and are unable to find any justifiable reasons for the dishonesty (and the unnecessary absence) then you can progress the situation to a disciplinary issue as this would be classed as breaking the code of conduct set by your business.

 For further information on how to address a gross misconduct issue, please see our recent post entitled ‘Dealing with Gross Misconduct in The Workplace‘ or give us a call on 0845 2626 260 to book a free consultation.